RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor07.rst

 !a X b X c is repeated twice.

-Grouping the terms in green give: a X b X c + a X b X !c = a X b
+Grouping the terms in green gives: a X b X c + a X b X !c = a X b

-Grouping the terms in red give: !a X !b X c + !a X b X c + a X !b X c + a X b X c  = c
+Grouping the terms in red gives: !a X !b X c + !a X b X c + a X !b X c + a X b X c  = c

 The result is f = (a X b) + c .